40-Year High Inflation Hits Stock Market

 - Consumer Price Index higher than expected

-- Inflation, jobs may force Fed aggression
+- Inflation, and jobs may force Fed aggression

 The peak of inflation may still be on the horizon after the benchmark economic marker hit a new 40-year high in June.